-During the year under review a separate meeting of IDs was held on 3rdMarch 2017 and all the Independent Directors were present at the Meeting.
+During the year under review a separate meeting of IDs was held on 20thMarch 2019 and all the Independent Directors were present at the Meeting.

-Complete feedback on Non-Independent Directors and details of various activitiesundertaken by the Company were provided to them to facilitate their review / evaluationthrough a set of questionnaire.
+Based on the set of questionnaires complete feedback on Non-Independent Directors anddetails of various activities undertaken by the Company were provided to IDs to facilitatefor their review / evaluation.

-The IDs unanimously evaluated the prerequisites of the board viz. formulation ofstrategy acquisition & allocation of overall resources setting up policiesdirectors' selection process and cohesiveness on key issues including succession planning.
+The IDs unanimously evaluated the prerequisites of the Board viz. formulation ofstrategy acquisition & allocation of overall resources setting up policiesdirectors's election process and cohesiveness on key issues and satisfied themselves thatthey were adequate.

 Nomination and Remuneration Policy

-The board noted that all IDs have understood the opportunities and risks to theCompany's strategy and are supportive of the direction articulated by the management teamtowards consistent improvement.
+The Board noted that all Directors have understood the opportunities and risks to theCompany's strategy and are supportive to the direction articulated by the management teamtowards consistent improvement.

-Board delegates specific mandates to its various committees to optimize directors' skills and talents besides complying with key regulatory aspects.
+Board delegates specific mandates to its Committees to optimize Directors' skills andtalents besides complying with key regulatory aspects.

-- Nomination and Remuneration Committee for selecting and compensating directors /employees;
+- Nomination and Remuneration Committee for selecting and compensating Directors / KMPs/ SMPs;

 - Stakeholders' Relationship Committee for redressing investors grievances; and

-- Corporate Social Responsibility Committee for overseeing CSR initiatives.
+- Corporate Social Responsibility Committee for overseeing CSR initiatives andinclusive growth.

 Number of board meetings held

-The number of board meetings held during the financial year 2016-17 is provided as partof Corporate Governance Report prepared in terms of the SEBI (LODR) Regulations.
+The number of Board meetings held during the financial year 2018-19 is provided as partof Corporate Governance Report prepared in terms of the Listing Regulations.

 The Company has been practicing the principles of good governance over the years andlays strong emphasis on transparency accountability and integrity.

-A separate section on Corporate Governance and a certificate from the statutoryauditors of the Company regarding compliance of conditions of Corporate Governance asstipulated under SEBI (LODR) Regulations forms part of this Annual Report.
+A separate section on Corporate Governance and a certificate from the statutoryauditors of the Company regarding compliance of conditions of Corporate Governance asstipulated under SEBI LODR Regulations 2015 forms part of this Annual Report.

-The CEO & CFO of the Company have certified to the board on financial statementsand other matters in accordance with the Regulation 17 (8) of the SEBI (LODR) Regulationspertaining to CEO/CFO certification for the financial year ended 31st March2017.
+The CEO & CFO of the Company have certified to the board on financial statementsand other matters in accordance with Regulation 17 (8) of the Listing Regulationspertaining to CEO/CFO certification for the financial year ended 31st March2019.

-The Audit Committee has adopted a Policy on Vigil Mechanism in accordance with theprovisions of the Act 2013 and Regulation 22 of the Listing Regulations which provides aformal mechanism for all directors employees and other stakeholders of the Company toreport to the management their genuine concerns or grievances about unethical behaviour actual orsuspected fraud and any violation of the Company's Code of conduct or ethicspolicy.
+The Company has adopted a Policy on Vigil Mechanism in accordance with the provisionsof Act 2013 and Regulation 22 of the Listing Regulations which provides a formalmechanism for all Directors Employees and other Stakeholders of the Company to report tothe management their genuine concerns or grievances about unethical behaviour actual orsuspected fraud and any violation of the Company's Code of Business Conduct and Ethics.

-The Policy is disclosed on the Company's website in the following link:www.haritaseating.com/PDF/WhistleBlowerPolicy.pdf.
+The Policy is disclosed on the Company's website with the following linkwww.haritaseating.com/PDF/WhistleBlowerPolicy.pdf

 Information on conservation of energy technology absorption foreign exchange etc.